nostrCI/.github/profile/README.md

 "_Not a terrible idea_" \
 -[Hodlbod](github.com/staab)

-"“This feels like a task bigger than any human.”
+"_This feels like a task bigger than any human._”
 -[fiatjaf](github.com/fiatjaf)